WBK-Robotics/pybullet_industrial/docs/source/how_to_use.rst

 #########
-Toolpaths
+ToolPaths
 #########

 .. image:: images/path_interpolation.PNG
    :alt: interpolation_example
    :align: center

-Since much of the work when setting up a simulation does not involve the actual simulation itself but controlling the robot and specifying its path a Toolpaths class was set up to simplify this process.
+Since much of the work when setting up a simulation does not involve the actual simulation itself but controlling the robot and specifying its path a :class:`ToolPath`s class was set up to simplify this process.
-A single toolpath object encapsulates a path for the robot's position, orientation as well as tool activation (that is to say if the tool is active at a given point of the path).
+A single :class:`ToolPath` object encapsulates a path for the robot's position, orientation as well as tool activation (that is to say if the tool is active at a given point of the path).
-Using an iterator interface the toolpath can be iterated over to get the next position and orientation of the robot:
+Using an iterator interface the :class:`ToolPath` can be iterated over to get the next position and orientation of the robot:

 ::

-        for position, orientation, tool_active in toolpath:
+        for position, orientation, tool_active in :class:`ToolPath`:
             extruder.set_tool_pose(position, orientation)
             if tool_active:
                 extruder.extrude()

-Toolpaths can also be added together as well as easily translated rotated and drawn.
+:class:`ToolPath`s can also be added together as well as easily translated rotated and drawn.
 More information can be found in the code documentation.

-Toolpaths can be generated directly from points or several G-code like interpolation functions.
+:class:`ToolPath`s can be generated directly from points or several G-code like interpolation functions.
 A list of which can be found below:

 - Linear interpolation
 - Circular interpolation
 - Spline interpolation

-Additional functionality such as the build_box_path function can be used to generate more complex toolpaths.
+Additional functionality such as the build_box_path function can be used to generate more complex :class:`ToolPath`s.

 #####################